mattmora/interference/README.md

 ---
 Hosted [here](interference.herokuapp.com)

+Basic controls:
+- c (during setup) : Change color
+- [ and ] (during setup) : Change player position
+- b (during setup) : Start the game!
+- space (during build phase with a ball in your space) : Place a note at the ball position
+- 1 (with a broken ball in your space) : Start another build phase
+- 2 (with a broken ball in your space) : Start a fight phase
+- w/a/s/d (during fight phase) : Move
+- space (during outro) : Remove a random note from the game space
+- p (at any time after setup) : Progress the harmony after a number of presses
+- f : Toggle fullscreen
+- h : Toggle cursor
+- v : Toggle zoom

 To run locally (requires Node.js):
 1. Download this repo
 2. Navigate to the project folder in terminal